hassaan7212/Pak-wheel-cars/README.md

-This is a software about the salws of cars.
+This is a software about the sales of cars.
 There you can sell and buy the cars, new and second hand both.
 This is UI based software.